-It will introduce participants to concepts and models of game design, providing them with the full experience of designing a game (phases of concept, design, prototype, playtest).
+It will introduce participants to concepts and models of game design, providing them with the full experience of designing a game (phases of concept, design, prototype, and playtest).
 As it is a complex activity, it will draw from engineering, informatics, psychology, sociology, history, anthropology, communication science, arts, and more to make teachers feel at ease while creating their first game.

-The course will have a very hands-on approach, combining elements of the theory, group work and discussion with experiential phases in which participants will have an opportunity to design their own games and learn from direct experience.
+The course will have a very hands-on approach, combining elements of the theory, group work, and discussion with experiential phases in which participants will have an opportunity to design their own games and learn from direct experience.

 As a participant, you will also be introduced to the concept and practice of gamification, and receive easy-to-apply tips to include elements of game design in your professional and daily life.

-Participants to the course will learn to:
+Participants in the course will learn to:

 - Distinguish between various kinds of games;